shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 “Thanks for the offer, but I have a bunch more deliveries to make.
 Maybe next time!”
 She picked up the cart handles and walked away.

-“See you next month!”
+“See you next time!”
 Gra waved.

-“Next month!”
+“Next time!”
 Karti called back.
 She walked past Zemorsin’s bush.

 Zemorsin held his breath.